yusuke0913/Documentation/source/includes/_integrations.md

 > The above command returns an empty response.

 This endpoint deletes an Integration.
+Note that you can not delete Integrations of type 1 or 2, nor Integrations that have objects associated with them.

 ### HTTP Request